NOW AVAILABLE: Summer 2025 Release

 For example, to create a PDF contract from an opportunity or an order, you could...

-You're free to use templates in a variety of Office formats, created in any familiar Office tool or anything that can create a Word document.
+You're free to use templates in different Office formats, created in any familiar Office tool or anything that can create a Word document.

 Since there are no server-side dependencies or API calls out, templates and data are processed natively to your Salesforce solution reliably and on the fly.
-Any confidential information never leaves your control.
+No confidential information ever leaves your control.

 Lastly, you can set up the solution to track the contract through an approval process or use workflow alerts to notify you of your contract renewals.
 You can also simplify the recycling or migration of your template mappings by saving them as a custom metadata record.